Bronze Horseman: Siege of Leningrad

 A 19th-century legend states that while the Bronze Horseman stands in the middle of Saint Petersburg, enemy forces will not be able to conquer the city.
-During the 900-day siege of Leningrad by the invading Germans during the Second World War (Leningrad being the city's name from 1924 to 1991), the statue was covered with sandbags and a wooden shelter.
-Thus protected it survived 900 days of bombing and artillery virtually untouched.
-True to the legend, Leningrad was never taken.
+During the 900-day Siege of Leningrad by the invading Germans during the Second World War (Leningrad being the city's name from 1924 to 1991), the statue was covered with sandbags and a wooden shelter.
+Thus protected, it survived 900 days of bombing and artillery fire, virtually untouched.

 Poem

 The Bronze Horseman is the title of a poem written by Aleksandr Pushkin in 1833, widely considered to be one of the most significant works of Russian literature.
 Due to the popularity of his work, the statue came to be called the "Bronze Horseman".
 A major theme of the poem is conflict between the needs of the state and the needs of ordinary citizens.

 In the poem, Pushkin describes the fates of the poor man Evgenii and his beloved Parasha during a severe flood of the Neva.
 Evgenii curses the statue, furious at Peter the Great for founding a city in such an unsuitable location and indirectly causing the death of his beloved.
 Coming to life, the horseman chases Evgenii through the city.
 The poem closes with the discovery of the young man's corpse in a ruined hut floating at the edge of the river.

 In 1903 the artist Alexandre Benois published an edition of the poem with his illustrations, creating what was considered a masterwork of Art Nouveau.

 The poem has inspired works in other genres: Reinhold Glière choreographed a ballet based on it, and Nikolai Myaskovsky's 10th Symphony (1926–7) was inspired by the poem.
 The statue itself has been seen as the inspiration or model for a similar statue which appears in Joseph Conrad's 1904 political novel Nostromo, thus implicitly linking the political events in Nostromo with Conrad's 1905 essay "Autocracy and War" on the subject of Russia and his eventual 1912 novel Under Western Eyes (and also with the Pushkin poem and with the political issue of Poland).